«What does the Foundation mean to my family and to me in particular?

 It was the form chosen to study major national issues and make civil society aware of them, thus encouraging debate and discussion among its members.

-A society that should be aware of its rights, as well as its duties and one which shoulders its responsibilities; one which forces its politicians and government to listen to it and make decisions based on what that society wants.
+A society aware of its rights, as well as its duties and one which shoulders its responsibilities; one which forces its politicians and government to listen to it and make decisions based on what that society wants.

-With the Foundation it has created, my family also wishes to give back to our society and country what it has received from them in equal measure.
+With the Foundation it created, my family also wishes to give back to our society and country what it has received from them in equal measure.
 May those who represent it be worthy of its intentions!»

 Alexandre Soares dos Santos (1934-2019)